 Arts & extracurricular

 ‘The academic emphasis can mean the arts are under-invested,’ said one parent, but there's now a new music and art block.
 A recent production, Legally Blonde, Jr, involved 140 students of all ages.
-Others have included Mary Poppins and Beauty and
+Others have included Mary Poppins and Beauty and the

 Sport

 Great sports facilities.
 The playing fields outside the new sports hall are pretty inspiring, with a view down the valley to the sea.
-The old sports hall is still in use, plus there’s a gym for older pupils, Astroturf and cage for basketball and n
+The old sports hall is still in use, plus there’s a gym for older pupils, Astroturf and cage for basketball and

 Ethos & heritage

 Originally Dartmouth Grammar School, Churston Ferrers is one of 42 co-educational grammar schools in the country.
 Set amongst the rolling hills of Devon in a picturesque seaside location, the school gives an impression of calm and tranquility.
-Ext

 Pastoral care, inclusivity & discipline

 All parents agreed the school’s pastoral care is outstanding.
 ‘We feel the school is very well run with a truly human hand’.
 A large student services team ensures there’s always someone available.
-Pupils are from all walks of life and the school i
+Pupils are from all walks of life and the school is

 Pupils & parents